 About John Witte, Jr.

 John Witte, Jr., JD (Harvard); Dr. Theol. h.c.
-(Heidelberg), is Robert W. Woodruff University Professor of Law, McDonald Distinguished Professor, and Director of the Center for the Study of Law and Religion at Emory University.
-A leading specialist in legal history, human rights, religious freedom, marriage and family law, and law and religion, he has published over 250 articles, 17 journal symposia, and 32 books.
+(Heidelberg), is Robert W. Woodruff Professor of Law, McDonald Distinguished Professor of Religion, and Director of the Center for the Study of Law and Religion at Emory University.
+A leading specialist in legal history, human rights, religious freedom, marriage and family law, and law and religion, he has published 275 articles, 18 journal symposia, and 33 books.

-Professor Witte’s writings have appeared in fifteen languages, and he has delivered more than 350 public lectures throughout the world, including, recently, the Franke Lecture and Pennington Lecture at Yale, the Jefferson Lectures at Berkeley, and the Cunningham Lectures at Edinburgh.
-He will serve as the Gifford Lecturer in Aberdeen in 2020.
+Professor Witte’s writings have appeared in fifteen languages, and he has delivered more than 350 public lectures throughout the world, including, recently, the Franke Lecture and Pennington Lecture at Yale, the Jefferson Lectures at Berkeley, the Cunningham Lectures at Edinburgh, and the Gifford Lectures at Aberdeen.

 With major funding from the Pew, Ford, Lilly, Luce, and McDonald foundations, he has directed fifteen major international projects on democracy, human rights, and religious liberty; on marriage, family, and children; and on law and Christianity.
 He is Series Editor of both “Emory Studies in Law and Religion” (Eerdmans) and “Cambridge Studies in Law and Christianity” (Cambridge University Press), and he coedits the Journal of Law and Religion.
 He has been selected twelve times by the Emory law students as the Most Outstanding Professor and has won dozens of other awards and prizes for his teaching and research.